sdsmnc221/ex-nihilo/TEST.md

 #### Failed Test

-As we will see in the terminal, every tests will pass except for [App-test.js](__tests__/App-test.js) :mask:.
+As we saw in the terminal, every tests passed except for [App-test.js](__tests__/App-test.js) :mask:.
 Which is actually normal, if we check [App.js](src/App.js).
 The app comes with many dependencies and stuffs (store, many providers, many constants that needed to be mocked first or it will stay `undefined`, making the rendering test failed).

 #### Some successful basic tests

 - **Component Test: Testing Rendered Output & Snapshot the [PlaceHolder component](src/sharedUI/PlaceHolder/__test.js).**

-  - The test file: [PlaceHolder-test.js](__tests__/PlaceHolder-test.js), which is simple and very straightforward snapshot test came out right from the doc :joy:.
+  - The test file: [PlaceHolder-test.js](__tests__/PlaceHolder-test.js), which is a simple and very straightforward snapshot test :joy:.

     ```javascript
     it('renders PlaceHolder correctly', () => {